 Another limitation of this scoping review is that our results do not indicate how different data processing methods were used.
 For example, we did not distinguish if a 60-second time-bin average was used to calculate VO2max or a steady-state exercise period.
 Therefore, this review cannot estimate the prevalence of different processing methods for specific analyses, such as VO2max.
+Previous research shows that 30-second averages for VO2max are the most common [3,8,19], presumably as they remove short-term fluctuations.
+We anticipate that VO2 kinetics and similar analyses which rely on high temporal resolution data likely employ averaging with less smoothing.
+Moderate smoothing may assist with detecting ventilatory thresholds as an optimal signal-to-noise ratio may highlight the systematic changepoints between ventilatory variables.
 Nevertheless, this is the first study we know of to document data processing methods besides those used to calculate VO2max.

 4.3 Conclusions

 This scoping review found that data processing methods were seldom reported for outlier removal and interpolation, and that averaging reporting, though much higher, could further improve.
 The results reflect prevalent methods.
-While prevalence should not be conflated with quality, knowing the prevalent methods can allow others to test the influence data processing in this field by comparing relevant options.
-Finally, we hope these results motivate others to improve their methodological documentation and, thus, reproducibility in this field.
+While prevalence should not be conflated with quality, knowing prevalent methods allows testing their influence on data processing.
+We hope these results motivate better methodological documentation and reproducibility in this field.

 References